 More interest comes from the plant when the growing tip is chopped off and it sprouts into many stems.

 The leaves are long and glossy with yellow and white stripes on them.
 The plant is great indoors, since it is fine with filtered light conditions.
 Try to locate the plant somewhere near a window.
-Too low light will result in the plant losing its stripes.
+Too low light will result in the plant losing its stripes and become more of a plain green plant.

 Dracaena fragrans is fairly easy to grow indoors.
 They make good houseplants because they are tall and narrow, so they fit will into most indoor settings.
 And they also have growth that can be controlled fairly easy.
 If you don’t have a green thumb, this plant is also easy to grow, since it can withstand a fairly significant amount of abuse from casual indoor gardeners.

-- Water 1-2 times a week – avoid over watering.
+- Water the plants 1-2 times a week – avoid over watering.

 - Temps of 60-90 degrees F are ideal.